 - 4. In the Page Sorter tab, select the thumbnail for the title page. - 5.
 Optionally, edit and customize the title page and description. - 6.
-In the Page Sorter tab, select the thumbnail for the first question page and check it carefully to verify that the conversion process was successful. - See About ExamView HTML question importing on the next page for information about how ExamView questions are converted to SMART Response questions. - 7.
+In the Page Sorter tab, select the thumbnail for the first question page and check it carefully to verify that the conversion process was successful. - See About ExamView HTML question importing below for information about how ExamView questions are converted to SMART Response questions. - 7.
 Repeat step 6 for all questions in the assessment.

-After you import the questions, see Setting answers for imported questions on page 62.
+After you import the questions, see Setting answers for imported questions on page 64.